-[54] The Appellant was suspended effective October 26, 2021, and then dismissed on November 18, 2021.
-Her benefit period was antedated to start on October 31, 2021.
-So, the Appellant is disentitled during the period of suspension from October 26, 2021, to November 17, 2021.23 Her employment was terminated on November 18, 2021.
-This means she is disqualified from receiving EI benefits as of November 14, 2021, the Sunday of the week in which she was dismissed.24
+[51] The Appellant was suspended after her last day worked on October 25, 2021, and then dismissed on November 16, 2021.
+Her benefit period was antedated to start on October 24, 2021.
+So, the Appellant is disentitled during the period of suspension from October 26, 2021, to November 15, 2021.
+Her employment was terminated on

-23 Section 31 of the EI Act says a Appellant who is suspended due to misconduct is disentitled until the week in which the Appellant is dismissed from their employment.
+&lt;sup>22 See Mishibinijima v Canada (Attorney General), 2007 FCA 36 and Canada (Attorney General) v McNamara, 2007 FCA 107.
+See also Paradis v Canada (Attorney General), 2016 FC 1282.
+Section 31 of the EI Act says a Appellant who is suspended due to misconduct is disentitled until the week in which the Appellant is dismissed from their employment.
 The disentitlement is imposed on any normal workday (Monday through Friday) that the Appellant is not entitled to EI benefits.